tweed1e/weblog/content/post/2017-12-29-a-dog-diet-base-rate-fallacy.md

 slug: a-dog-diet-base-rate-fallacy
 categories: ["dogs", "stats"]
 tags: ["dogs", "diet", base rate", "fallacy"]
 description: 'There are 70 million dogs in the US.
-Raw food diets are much more likely to cause salmonella infections in humans than dry (kibble) food diets.'
+Those dogs on raw food diets are much more likely to cause salmonella infections in humans than on dry (kibble) food diets.'
 image: "https://jesse.tw/images/circle-arrows.png"
 ---